So you have an email list. What now?

 Some will say Weekdays at 12 PM are the best.
-Some will say 8 AM on Tuesday, Wednesday, and Thursday are the best.
+Some will say 8 AM on Tuesday, Wednesday, and Thursday is the best.

-There’s a very high probability that the demographic of your email list won’t entirely be located on a single time zone.
+There’s a very high probability that the demographic of your email list won’t entirely be located in a single time zone.